 Socialists may also make use of other terms such as ‘labor’ or ‘social-democratic’ and have done so for decades.
 In Anglophone nations since the fall of the Berlin Wall there has been a migration of terminology so that garden-variety socialists avow the term ‘socialist’ while communists use the term as a more savoury word than the one which they once bore.
 Here the original distinction is reasserted.

 Originally I utilised the term ‘Social-Conservative’ for this category but it is a term that is disputed among political scientists and is only sometimes employed by political activists.
 Also the term tended to make many test-takers think that the Political Objectives Test distinguishes between ‘social’ and ‘economic’ issues rather than assessing overarching philosophical considerations.
-There are a number of historic instances of this kind of politics but it took a while to find a fitting umbrella term for it – eventually I selected the term ‘Communitarian’ that is utilised in the United States for those who are wary of both the economic and cultural implications of too much liberty at the expense of ‘community values’.
+There are a number of historic instances of this kind of politics but it took a while to find a fitting umbrella term for it.
+Another term from Europe is 'distributivist' but that is a bit of a mouth-full.
+Eventually I selected the term ‘Communitarian’ that is utilized in the United States for those who are wary of both the economic and cultural implications of too much liberty at the expense of ‘community values’.

 The communitarians focus on the notion of a community that both takes care of its members and polices how they behave.
 As such communitarians will share in common with socialists support for state intervention for the nurturing of human needs but they will also share with conservatives a desire to use peer pressure to proscribe particular behaviours and life-choices.
-There is a tendency historically for this kind of politics to be practiced by those adherents of religious denominations that focus on both worldly works as well as relations with the divine (e.g. Roman Catholicism had strong links to the ‘centre party’ brand in inter-war era Europe).
+There is a tendency historically for this kind of politics to be practiced by those adherents of religious denominations that focus on both worldly works as well as relations with the divine.

 Originally I utilised the term ‘Liberal-Conservative’ for this category but it is a term that is disputed among political scientists and is barely if ever employed by political activists.
 I have since decided I wanted my terms to be more distinctive (hence now there is just one ‘Liberal’ category).
 Also the term tended to confuse many U. S. test takers for whom its two component words represent opposing political forces.
 I passed over 'neo-conservative' as too context-specific and eventually settled on the somewhat clumsy ‘Establishmentarian’.
 It is only used within the context of specific political issues but I find it resonates well with my understanding of this form of politics.